 2.1 History of the public house

 Much of the literature about pubs is primarily about, or delves into, the history of this social institution.
 Information surrounding the origin of pubs and the changes that have occurred throughout history to shape the pub we know today is frequently documented and easily accessible.
-Studying the history of pubs is important and relevant to the study because it gives background information about pubs showing the roles that they have played in the past and both how and why they have grown to be parts of village communities over the years.
+Studying the history of pubs is important and relevant to the study because it gives background information about pubs showing the roles that they have played in the past and both how and why they have grown to be part of village communities over the years.
 The English have long been associated with the consumption of beer or similar malt beverages; in 361 AD the Roman Emperor Julian described the northern European races as ‘sons of malt’ (Haydon, 1994).
 The origins of the English pub date back to the Roman colonization of Britain, which brought two innovations that, were significant to the origins of the English pub, roads and wine.
-Along the roads buildings and stalls were built for the sale and consumption of wine.
+Along the roads, buildings and stalls were built for the sale and consumption of wine.

 Historically different forms of public drinking establishment have developed over time to serve different purposes that stem from different categories of social use as discussed by Michael Smith (1983).
 For example the inn developed from the coaching tradition providing shelter and refreshment for travellers.
 Over time these establishments would grow to offer entertainment and recreation for travellers, traders and people selling their wares and crafts, inns were dominantly used by relatively wealthy people and catered for catholic drinking tastes selling beer, wine and spirits.
 Taverns, it is claimed, originally developed from the increasing availability of wine due to the cultivation of vines in medieval monasteries.
 These taverns were mainly concerned with the consumption of wine but by the late 18th century were difficult to distinguish from inns and both catered for a varied range of users meeting the needs of the casual drinker.
 The alehouse was the traditional drinking place of the village.
 The alehouse sold only beer, which was often brewed on the premises and did not offer accommodation or forms of formal entertainment as did the inns.
 It was essentially the local community drinking and meeting place of a village and was a fundamental part of village life.
 Locality was an integral theme of the alehouse with customs and traditions of rural culture tied in.